TAE Technologies: Collaborators

 Since 2014 TAE Technologies has worked with Google to develop a process to analyze the data collected on plasma behavior in fusion reactors.
-In 2017, using a machine learning tool developed through the partnership and based on the "Optometrist Algorithm", TAE was able to find significant improvements in plasma containment and stability over the previous C-2U machine.
-The results of the study were published in Scientific Reports.
+In 2017, using a machine learning tool developed through the partnership and based on the "Optometrist Algorithm", it found significant improvements in plasma containment and stability over the previous C-2U machine.
+The study's results were published in Scientific Reports.

-In November 2017 the company was admitted to a United States Department of Energy Innovative and Novel Computational Impact on Theory and Experiment program that allowed the company access to the Cray XC40 supercomputer.
+In November 2017 the company was admitted to a United States Department of Energy program, "Innovative and Novel Computational Impact on Theory and Experiment", that gave it access to the Cray XC40 supercomputer.

-In 2021, TAE Technologies announced a joint research project with Japan’s Institute for Fusion Science (NIFS) to engage in a three year-long study on the effects of hydrogen-boron fuel reactions in the NIFS Large Helical Device (LHD).
+In 2021, TAE Technologies announced a joint research project with Japan’s Institute for Fusion Science (NIFS), a three year-long study on the effects of hydrogen-boron fuel reactions in the NIFS Large Helical Device (LHD).

+In June 2025, Google invested in the company's funding round for fusion energy development.
+The company raised more than $150 million through Google, Chevron and New Enterprise Associates.

 Subsidiaries

 TAE Life Sciences

-In March 2018 TAE Technologies announced that it had raised $40 million to spin off a subsidiary focused on refining boron neutron capture therapy (BNCT) for cancer treatment.
-The subsidiary is named TAE Life Sciences and it received funding led by ARTIS Ventures.
-TAE Life Sciences also announced that it would partner with Neuboron Medtech, which will be the first to install the company's beam system.
-The company shares common board members with TAE Technologies and is led by Bruce Bauer.
+In March 2018 TAE Technologies announced it had raised $40 million to create TAE Life Sciences, a subsidiary focused on refining boron neutron capture therapy (BNCT) for cancer treatment, with funding led by ARTIS Ventures.
+TAE Life Sciences also announced that it would partner with Neuboron Medtech, which would be the first to install the company's beam system.
+TAE Life Sciences shares common board members with TAE Technologies and is led by Bruce Bauer.

 TAE Power Solutions

-In September 2021, TAE Technologies announced the formation of a new division, Power Solutions, to commercialize the power management systems developed on the C-2W/Norman reactor for the electric vehicle, charging infrastructure, and energy storage markets.
-The company also announced the appointment of veteran industrialist David Roberts as CEO of the new division.
+In September 2021, TAE Technologies announced the formation of a new division, Power Solutions, to commercialize the power management systems developed on the C-2W/Norman reactor for the electric vehicle, charging infrastructure, and energy storage markets, with UK-based industrialist David Roberts as its CEO.